UUGTech/Gravitist_support/privacy_policy .md

 **Changes to This Privacy Policy**

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-These changes are effective immediately after they are posted on this page.
+This policy is effective as of 2020-04-13

 **Contact Us**